DGGI Recommends More Regulations for Online Money Games

 GST Evasion Doubled to ₹2.37 Lakh Cr; Gaming Flagged as “High-Risk”

-India’s Real Money Online Gaming (RMOG) sector came well into the spotlight of the Directorate General of GST Intelligence (DGGI) latest Annual Report 2023-24, titled Trends in GST Evasion.
+India’s Real Money Online Gaming (RMOG) sector is in the spotlight.
+This after the release of the Directorate General of GST Intelligence (DGGI) Annual Report 2023-24, Trends in GST Evasion.

 The report, released on Saturday, the 14th of September, defined online gaming with money as a “high-risk” sector “for tax evasion, money laundering, cyber frauds, juvenile delinquency and various socio-economic evils.”
 Other sectors with high rate of GST evasion detection include the provision of banking, financial, and insurance services and the trade with some metals and tobacco goods.

-Online money gaming was the sector with the biggest detected GST evasion for FY24, responsible for ₹81,875 crore in 78 cases.
-Gaming was followed by the Banking, Financial, and Insurance (BFSI) services sector, with ₹18,961 crore evaded in 171 cases, and the Iron, Copper, Scrap, and Alloys sector, with ₹16,806 crore in 1976 cases.
+The sector with the biggest detected GST evasion for FY24 was online money gaming.
+It’s responsible for ₹81,875 crore over 78 cases.
+Gaming was followed by the Banking, Financial, and Insurance (BFSI) services sector.
+Responsible for ₹18,961 crore evaded across 171 cases.
+The Iron, Copper, Scrap, and Alloys sector stands for ₹16,806 crore over 1976 cases.

-Voluntary payment of detected GST dues reached ₹26,605 crore in FY24, compared to ₹20,713 crore in FY23.
+Voluntary payment of detected GST dues reached ₹26,605 crore in FY24.
+This amount compares to ₹20,713 crore in FY23.
 Businesses from the Real Money Online Gaming sector voluntarily paid ₹53 crore.

-Around 46% of detected evasion cases were connected with non-payment of tax, 20% were related to forged Input Tax Credit (ITC), and 19% involved wrong availment or non-reversal of ITC.
+Authorities found that around 46% of detected evasion cases were connected to non-payment of tax.
+20% were related to forged Input Tax Credit (ITC).
+19% was involved wrong availment or non-reversal of ITC.

 DGGI FY24 Performance Includes 34 SCN Worth to Gaming Cos ₹1.1 Lakh Cr

-As the term “Online Money Gaming” was not defined by Indian GST legislation before the 1st of October, 2023, and many of the reported tax evasion cases related to online money games “are essentially based on the premise that such games amount to betting/gambling, and are therefore classifiable as Goods under GST law, on which GST is payable @28% on the face value/Buy-in value of the bet,” the DGGI admits in its latest annual report.
+Indian GST legislation did not define the term “Online Money Gaming” before October 1, 2023.
+Many of the reported tax evasion cases related to online money games “are essentially based on the premise that such games amount to betting/gambling, and are therefore classifiable as Goods under GST law, on which GST is payable @28% on the face value/Buy-in value of the bet,” the DGGI admits in its latest annual report.

-Based on this, the DGGI reported initiating action against 118 domestic gaming companies, including the issuance of SCNs to 34 taxpayers for a total of ₹1,10,531.91 crore.
-Many of those cases are currently subjudice at the Supreme Court of India, where the businesses have challenged the DGGI notices and the constitutional validity of the respective provisions in GST Acts.
+Based on this, the DGGI reported initiating action against 118 domestic gaming companies.
+This includes the issuance of SCNs to 34 taxpayers for a total of ₹1,10,531.91 crore.
+Many of those cases are currently subjudice at the Supreme Court of India.
+Here, the businesses have challenged the DGGI notices and the constitutional validity of the respective provisions in GST Acts.

 “Sir William Raynell Anson, a renowned British jurist, has defined a wager or bet as ‘a promise to give money or money’s worth upon the determination or ascertainment of an uncertain event’.
 The Hon’ble Supreme Court’s verdict on the matter shall have a significant impact on how the concept of online money gaming is understood,” the DGGI report stated on the subject.